-Our risk categories establish a common language on risks across EFG International and thereby enable alignment across business units, geographies and functions.
+The Group's risk categories establish a common denominator on risks across EFG International and thereby enable alignment across business units, geographies and functions.

 Business and strategic risk

 Business and strategic risk is the risk of loss arising from changes in the business environment and from adverse business decisions or improper implementation of decisions.
 The business and strategic risk includes the following risk categories: